 How do I register my modeling server with CAMEO?

 In the modeling category each server will submit a single model, so if your server normally delivers one model for highest coverage and one for best quality you would need to register two servers each submitting one model.

-Similar, for the ligand binding prediction and quality estimation categories only one prediction is accepted as well
+Similar, for the quality estimation (QE) and residue-residue contact prediction (CP) categories only one prediction is accepted as well.